lah7/software-boutique-2.0-prototype/README.md

 # Software Boutique for Ubuntu MATE

-An easy-to-use curvated software collection for Ubuntu MATE users.
+An easy-to-use curated software collection for Ubuntu MATE users.
 Complimentary of the [Welcome program](https://github.com/ubuntu-mate/ubuntu-mate-welcome).